Nicole Wagner, LCSW, PCD (DONA)

 The true, authentic relationships I created became key to building my most fulfilling experiences.
 From this and after becoming a mother myself, my natural caregiving role found its new place.
 I was certified by DONA as a postpartum doula in 2012 and from my very first client I knew this was a great match.
 I am fortunate to pair my Masters in Social Work with my postpartum doula training.
 It best utilizes me as a caregiver and support person.
-I cherish the opportunity to help others define their new role and be present with their new babies.
+Currently most of my time is as a therapist at Lotus Psychotherapy supporting women individually and through group work.
+I specialize in maternal mental health including anxiety and depression, trauma, parenting issues, feelings of being stressed, loss/grief and life transitions.
+I cherish the opportunity to help others.
 I live with my husband and daughters in the beautiful Hudson River town of Tarrytown, New York.

 Anita McGovern, PCD (DONA)

 My path to becoming a postpartum doula became clear once I began reflecting on my own life.
 I realized that as a result of my own personal experiences, I have the ability to provide support and

 empathy to new parents as they navigate the many emotional and physical challenges of parenthood.
 I hold a degree in communications and my career in broadcasting and advertising was satisfying but short-lived.
 I recognized early on that connecting with people on an intimate and emotional level was most important to me.
 I am a caretaker by nature.
 The dynamic of my family has directly impacted the levels of support I bring to my doula practice.
 I experienced many different challenges while forming my family and understand and appreciate how precious the parent-child bond is.